Certainty Blog

 7 Categories of Supply Chain Risk Factors That Matter Most to Compliance Teams

-The term “supply chain risk” often conjures images of container ships stuck in ports akin to the cargo ship stuck in the Suez Canal in 2021, or delayed deliveries.
-However, the true supply chain threat lies in the layered and hidden vulnerabilities that accumulate over time, spanning physical, digital, environmental, and regulatory realms.
+The term “supply chain risk” often conjures images of container ships stuck in ports — like the Suez Canal blockage of 2021 — or delayed deliveries.
+But the true supply chain threat lies in layered, hidden vulnerabilities that accumulate over time, spanning physical, digital, environmental, and regulatory domains.
+In 2025–2026, regulatory risk has emerged as one of the most urgent new dimensions, as CSDDD, LkSG, and CSRD create formal legal exposure for compliance gaps that were previously managed informally.

 Let’s take a closer look at the key risk areas shaping modern SCRM: